jhill1/SEPwC/source/Python_functions.inc.rst

        return

-The key thing are the keyword `def` followed by the name of your function and the arguments expected, then a a `:`.
+The key thing are the keyword ``def`` followed by the name of your function and the arguments expected, then a ``:``.
 Next comes your function body (indented; remember whitespace matters!).
-At the end of your function, use the `return` keyword (with a value if you want to return something).
+At the end of your function, use the ``return`` keyword (with a value if you want to return something).

 Rather than staying abstract, let's do something more concrete.
 Let's write a function to convert from Centigrade to Fahrenheit.